Chief Executive Officer

 Robyn Hall is the Customer Service Manager at Building Performance Association.
 She manages conference registrations, continuing education credits, and scholarships, and additionally serves as a support to conference education.
 Robyn previously worked in marketing, public relations, and media advertising sales.
 She graduated from West Virginia University with a degree in Journalism with a specialty in Advertising.
 Robyn joined the team in 2010 and has held several roles within the organization.

-Leslie Jackson is the Associate Editor and Office Manager for Home Energy Magazine.
-With over 20 years' experience in writing, editing, and book design, Leslie is passionate about publishing, and has just added a podcast producing to her skill set.
+Leslie Jackson is the Associate Editor for Building Performance Journal.
+With over 20 years' experience in writing, editing, and book design, Leslie is passionate about publishing, and has just added podcast producing to her skill set.
 Having cut her teeth at Whole Earth Review magazine in the mid-1990s Leslie has worked with the founders of WIRED magazine, and currently helps authors publish their work.

 Leslie performed the first half of her undergraduate studies in Rhetoric at UC Berkeley.
 She graduated with a BA from New College of California, as Valedictorian, in 2004.